cosmos/developer-portal/hands-on-exercise/1-native/3-add-game.md

 You need:

-* **Index.** A string, so it can be identified and retrieved from storage.
+* **Index:** A string, so it can be identified and retrieved from storage.
-* **Black player.** A string, the serialized address.
+* **Black player:** A string, the serialized address.
 * **Red player.** A string, the serialized address.
-* **Board proper.** A string, the board as it is serialized by the _rules_ file.
+* **Board proper:** A string, the board as it is serialized by the _rules_ file.
-* **Player to play next.** A string, specifying whose _turn_ it is.
+* **Player to play next:** A string, specifying whose _turn_ it is.

 <HighlightBox type="remember">

-When you save strings, it makes it easier to understand what comes straight out of storage, but at the expense of storage space.
+When you save strings, it makes it easier to understand what comes straight out of storage but at the expense of storage space.
 As an advanced consideration, you could store the same information in binary.

 </HighlightBox>